 - Quality Women's Fiction

 - The Mom Egg Anthology

 Her short story Roller Coaster is part of a Chanukah anthology titled One for Each Night: The Greatest Chanukah Stories of All Time (New Vessel Press, NY, 2023).
 Malarkey Books has published an excerpt from her novel-in-progress The Inheritance.
 Her latest poetry appears in Exiled Writers Ink.
 Her essay "Satisfaction" is a finalist for the Iron Horse Literary Review's "Unlawful Acts" issue."

 In nonfiction, her work has appeared in Distinctions, The Millions; Times of Israel; Live, Write, Thrive; Writers Write; The Creative Penn; WOW-womenonwriting and Christi Craig among other writing sites and book blogs.

 Her work has been short-listed for the Doris Bakwin Literary Award (Carolina Wren Press), WordSmitten's TenTen Fiction Contest, twice for the Walrus Literary Award, and twice for the Eric Hoffer Best New Writing Award.
 Gila wrote the introduction to Doikayt, an anthology of short tabletop roleplaying games.

 Gila's fellowships include the Summer Literary Seminars Program (Montreal).
 She has lived in Ottawa, Winnipeg, Vancouver, Johannesburg, Tel Aviv, Haifa, and Jerusalem.
-Gila has been an SCBWI member and participated in the 2020 February Vancouver Jewish Book Festival.
+Gila is an SCBWI member, appeared at the JBC "Author Talk" for her first novel, and participated in the 2020 February Vancouver Jewish Book Festival.
 She has offered creative writing workshops through WOW-women on Writing, The American Sephardi Federation's Institute of Jewish Experience and for Lounge Writers.